-Administrative Ruling N° SNAT/2017/0003 (the Ruling) was published in the Special Edition of the Official Gazette of the Bolivarian Republic of Venezuela N° 6,287 dated February 24, 2017, through which the national tax authorities (SENIAT) adjusted the value of the tax unit (TU) from Bs.
-177.00 (bolivars) to Bs.
-300.00.
+Administrative Ruling N° SNAT/2016/0001 was published in Official Gazette of the Bolivarian Republic of Venezuela N° 40,846 dated February 11, 2016, through which the National Tax Authorities (SENIAT) adjusted the value of the tax unit (TU) from 150 Bs. (bolivars) to 177 Bs.
+The increase was not approved by the Finance Commission of the National Assembly.

-Among the most relevant tax implications of the increase in the TU’s value is the change in the minimum amount required for individuals to qualify as payers of income tax, as well as the minimum amount of wages, salaries and other contributions subject to the withholding of such tax (namely, Bs.
-300,000.00 or 1,000.00 TU).
+Among the most relevant tax implications of the increase in the TU’s value is the change in the minimum amount required for individuals to qualify as payers of income tax, as well as the minimum amount of wages, salaries and other contributions subject to the withholding of such tax.

-The TU increase will have an impact on the determination of special taxpayers, who can act as income tax or Value Added Tax (VAT) withholding agents, and are subject to the Tax on Large Financial Transactions.
-In this regard, the SENIAT will be entitled to appoint companies that declared a gross income higher than Bs.
-9,000,000.00 (30,000 TU) in their latest income tax return or that realized sales of more than Bs.
-750,000.00 (2,500 TU) according to their latest VAT returns.
+The TU increase will have an impact on the determination of special taxpayers, who must act as Income Tax and Value Added Tax withholding agents, and are subject to the Tax on Large Financial Transactions.
+In this respect, the SENIAT could appoint as special taxpayers companies that declared a gross income higher than 5,310,000 Bs.
+(30,000 TU) in their income tax returns or that realized sales of more than 442,000 Bs.
+(2,500 TU) according to their latest VAT returns.

-The increase in the TU’s value also affects the taxable base for those who are obligated to make contributions to the Sports Fund, since such contribution will now be payable by all companies or other public or private organizations that carry out economic activities within the country and earn annual net profits of more than Bs.
-6,000,000.00 (20,000 TU).
+The increase in the TU’s value also affects the taxable base for those obligated to make contributions to the Sports Fund, since such contributions will now be payable by all companies or other public or private organizations that perform economic activities within the country and earn annual net profits of more than Bs.
+3,540,000 (20,000 TU).

 1 Published in Official Gazette N° 40,773 on October 23, 2015.